efficientqa/efficientqa.github.io/unrestricted_leaderboard.md

-Results for all submissions to the EfficientQA task.
+This leaderboard displays all results for submissions to the EfficientQA unrestricted track.
+It includes all systems that were submitted to the

-TODO(tomkwiat): Clean up and unify with [automatic leaderboard](https://ai.google.com/research/NaturalQuestions/efficientqa).
+[official leaderboard](https://ai.google.com/research/NaturalQuestions/efficientqa), used for each of the EfficientQA restricted tracks, as well as systems that were run outside of the leaderboard system.

 | Model                            | Participant                          | Affiliation                                          | System size<br>\* = self-reported | Accuracy |